pvCNN: Privacy-Preserving and Verifiable Convolutional Neural Network Testing: PRELIMINARIES

 \subsection{CNN Prediction}

 We present here a prediction process of a CNN model on a step-by-step basis.
-The CNN model basically contains two convolution (conv) layers and three full connection (fc) layers in order; other layers between them include activation (act) and max pooling or average pooling (pool) layers, and the output layer is softmax layer. \wjs{Notice, complex CNN models generally contain the above layers.} Specifically, taking as inputs a single-channel test data $\textbf{X}$ which is a $n\times n$ matrix, \emph{e.g.}, gray-scale image, the layer-by-layer operations are conducted sequentially: $y_o=f^{o}(f^{fc}(f^{fc}(f^{pool}(f^{act}(f^{conv}(f^{pool}(f^{act}(f^{conv}(\textbf{X}))))))))),$ where $f^{o}$ is the output function which selects out the maximal value among the values outputted by the last $f^{fc}$, determining the prediction output.
+The CNN model basically contains two convolution (conv) layers and three full connection (fc) layers in order; other layers between them include activation (act) and max pooling or average pooling (pool) layers, and the output layer is softmax layer. \wjs{Notice, complex CNN models generally contain the above layers.} Specifically, taking as inputs a single-channel test data $\textbf{X}$ which is a $n\times n$ matrix, \emph{e.g.}, gray-scale image, the layer-by-layer operations can be conducted sequentially: $y_o=f^{o}(f^{fc}(f^{fc}(f^{pool}(f^{act}(f^{conv}(f^{pool}(f^{act}(f^{conv}(\textbf{X}))))))))),$ where $f^{o}$ is the output function which selects out the maximal value among the values outputted by the last $f^{fc}$, determining the prediction output.

 We proceed to elaborate the layer-by-layer operations in detail.
-Denote a $m\times m$ weight matrix $\textbf{W}^{(k)}$ in the $k_{th}$ layer.\looseness=-1

-\textbf{Convolutional Layer~$f^{conv}$.} Two dimensional (2-D) convolution operations will be applied to input matrices and weight matrices (also called \emph{filters}).
+Denote a $m\times m$ weight matrix $\textbf{W}^{(k)}$ in the $k_{th}$ layer. \emph{(1)~\textbf{Convolutional Layer~$f^{conv}$.}} Two dimensional (2-D) convolution operations will be applied to input matrices and weight matrices (also called \emph{filters}).
 Here, we show a 2-D convolution operation applying to two matrices $\textbf{X}$ and $\textbf{W}^{(1)}$ with a $(n-m+1)\times (n-m+1)$ matrix $\textbf{Y}^{(1)}$ as output:

-where $i,j\in [0, n-m+1)$ and the row (resp. column) index of the weight is $l^{(1)}_r$ (resp. $l^{(1)}_c$), and the stride size is $1$.
-The subsequent $f^{conv}$ are done similarly, applying to the previous layer's output matrices and the weight matrices in the current layer.